moonShotMAGAX1/magax/README.md

 - **Token Name:** MoonShot MAGAX

 Complete ecosystem for the MoonShot MAGAX token, including the ERC-20 token contract and presale receipt tracking system.
-Built using Solidity and deployed via Hardhat.
+Built using Solidity and deployed via Hardhat with enhanced security features.

 ---